bmcgrath89/MLReactFlask/README.md

 # MLReactFlask

-# Step One: open VS Code (AS AN ADMINISTRATOR), open a terminal and cd into the ui folder and type in:
+# Step One: open VS Code, open a terminal, cd into the ui folder and type in:

 - serve -s build -l 3000